x1gma/jitsi-track-issues/README.md

 # jitsi-track-issues

 Test application demonstrating the issues described in https://community.jitsi.org/t/video-tracks-not-being-received-send/20177

 Environment: The configuration uses the default Google STUN servers and the beta.meet.jit.si API.
+The conference room name is hardcoded in the jitsi.service.ts.

 ## Steps to reproduce